r-rakshitha/deep_learning/chapter_convolutional-neural-networks/why-conv.md

 ## Summary and Discussion

 In this section we derived the structure of convolutional neural networks from first principles.
 While it is unclear whether this was the route taken to the invention of CNNs, it is satisfying to know that they are the *right* choice when applying reasonable principles to how image processing and computer vision algorithms should operate, at least at lower levels.
-In particular, translation invariance in images implies that all patches of an image will be treated in the same manner.
+In particular, translation invariance and equivariance in images implies that all patches of an image will be treated in the same manner.
 Locality means that only a small neighborhood of pixels will be used to compute the corresponding hidden representations.
 Some of the earliest references to CNNs are in the form of the Neocognitron :cite:`Fukushima.1982`.

 A second principle that we encountered in our reasoning is how to reduce the number of parameters in a function class without limiting its expressive power, at least, whenever certain assumptions on the model hold.
 We saw a dramatic reduction of complexity as a result of this restriction, turning computationally and statistically infeasible problems into tractable models.

-Adding channels allowed us to bring back some of the complexity that was lost due to the restrictions imposed on the convolutional kernel by locality and translation invariance.
+Adding channels allowed us to bring back some of the complexity that was lost due to the restrictions imposed on the convolutional kernel by locality and translation equivariance.
 Note that it is quite natural to add channels other than just red, green, and blue.
 Many satellite images, in particular for agriculture and meteorology, have tens to hundreds of channels, generating hyperspectral images instead.
 They report data on many different wavelengths.
 In the following we will see how to use convolutions effectively to manipulate the dimensionality of the images they operate on, how to move from location-based to channel-based representations, and how to deal with large numbers of categories efficiently.